blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 [motivation]: #motivation

 The Block Protocol operates in-between parties that otherwise have limited to no communication.
 A block developer may not even be aware of the existence of an embedding application or the data within it, and in some scenarios the developers and owners of an embedding application may not be aware of the existence of a block (in the case of dynamic selection and loading at run-time).
-This is a common occurrence already in technology, whether it be library authors not knowing what projects are built with their work, or developers using libraries without utilising pathways for communication (online forums or otherwise).
+This is a common occurrence already in technology, whether it be library authors not knowing what projects are built with their work, or developers using libraries without utilizing pathways for communication (online forums or otherwise).
 This is made possible through encoded contracts: function signatures, documentation, REST APIs, etc. These tools are ways of asynchronously, and often autonomously, declaring one side of the communication channel.
 In such a system of such imperfect information, the standardization of communication mediums is essential to effective function.

 By getting both parties to agree to a prescriptive standard, new technological possibilities become viable.
 The Block Protocol is an example of this, enabling a new class of applications, ones that are able to dynamically load complex front-end components at run-time which are immediately usable and functional, even if the component was previously unknown to the application.